DanaFilipovich/Risk_Management_Dashboard/README.md

 ## Workflow Overview

 1. **Data Extraction (SQL)**:
-   - SQL queries are used to extract raw transaction data from a database (with more than 12 million records).
+   - SQL queries are used to extract raw transaction data from a database.
+3 tables (Aydien, Checkout and Chargebacks&Refunds) with more than 12 million records).
    - Data includes transaction IDs, amounts, fraud labels, and other relevant features.
+   - The first steps in processing and systematizing data have been taken
    - Queries were designed to filter out any sensitive data and maintain confidentiality.

 2. **Data Modification (Python)**: